The Swordlord’s Offer

 Throughout Pathfinder: Kingmaker you’ll be presented with opportunities to make decisions both good and evil.
 These actions may have consequences, not the least of which are how your companions will react.
 Good characters will not approve of selfishness, greed and wanton acts of cruelty, while evil characters will quickly grow tired of a spineless do-gooder who wastes time and potential profit with misplaced gestures of morality.
 More than that, however, some characters may be displeased by your lack of respect, focus and deference for tradition and authority, while others will feel oppressively constrained by those very same things.
 You can’t make everybody happy, and should strive to travel with like-minded individuals… and perhaps avoid blatantly doing things to provoke them from time to time.

-Respond to Tartuccio however you wish and do what you will with the coin - a pretty face and a quick tongue can get you out of whatever trouble you might get in.
+Respond to Tartuccio however you wish and do what you will with the coin - a pretty face and a quick tongue can get you out of whatever trouble you might get in later.

-When you’re ready, leave the armory and head to the doorway further down the hallway, which is now magically openable.
+When you’re ready, leave the armory (picking up all that heavy armor should have prompted a tutorial about Encumbrance) and head to the doorway further down the hallway, which is now magically openable.
 How about that… When you open the door you’ll find another one of your fellow adventurers - Jaethal.
 You know, the creepy scythe-wielding elf?
 Apparently the hallway ahead is… somewhat less than safe, as attested by the corpses of her fellow adventurers lying about.
 Tartuccio wisely questions how she survived the carnage, which will prompt her to reveal her true nature.

 After the conversation ends, Jaethal will join your party.
 Except for possibly your protagonist, she’s the best combatant you’ve encountered thus far, being an Inquisitor with fair combat stats, save some questionably low HP for a front-line fighter.
 She also has access to divine spells, although if you were looking for a healer… well, she’s pretty much the opposite of that, as she channels negative energy.
 This allows her to heal herself well enough (Inflict Light Wounds will heal undead, just as Cure Light Wounds - and similar spells - will harm them), but that’ll do precious little for the majority of your companions.
 On top of that her high Persuasion, Perception, Knowledge (Arcana) and Lore (Religion) skills may come in handy down the line.

 Or in the case of Perception, immediately.
 She mentioned traps ahead, ones that are harmless enough to her, but will wound the living.
 That being the case, send her forward to scout for traps.
-Their Difficulty Check is so laughably low (DC 5) that she can’t possibly fail to detect them, and while she’s not good at disarming them (largely thanks to the Chainmail she wears) she also can’t be hurt by them, so there’s no harm in having her try.
+Their Difficulty Check is so laughably low [Perception 5] that she can’t possibly fail to detect them, although you’ll need to rely on Linzi to disarm them [Trickery 10].
+Or failing that, you can just use Jaethal to trigger them, as she can’t be hurt by these traps.

 Note: Now might be a good time to alter your party formation a bit.
 You can change the order of characters in the party by dragging their icon forward or backward on the party bar at the bottom center of the screen.
 Depending on your protagonist’s class, altering your formation so that either Jaethal alone, or Jaethal and your protagonist are leading the way - it’s safest to lead with characters who have higher HP and Armor Class.

-Disarm the three traps (DC 10) ahead and enter the second door to your left, inside of which you’ll find a chest you can loot.
+Disarm the three traps ahead and enter the second door to your left, inside of which you’ll find a chest you can loot.
 Grab the Fauchard and the Chainmail from within, then continue down the previously-trapped hallway.
-Loot a corpse to score a Scroll of Bless and a Scroll of Shield of Faith, then proceed through the doorway to the northwest.
+Loot a corpse to score a Scroll of Bless and a Scroll of Shield of Faith (which prompts a tutorial on scrolls), then proceed through the doorway to the northwest.

 Find Jamandi’s Stash